Loading lesson…

 The big idea: pick the K-variant that matches your real prompt shape.
 The biggest context window is not always the right tool, and even the best long-context model has weak spots in the middle of the haystack.

-What is the core idea behind "Kimi K1, K2, and the Long-Context Architecture"?
+What is the main idea of "Kimi K1, K2, and the Long-Context Architecture"?

-Which best describes the scope of "Kimi K1, K2, and the Long-Context Architecture"?
+Which action would help you apply "Kimi K1, K2, and the Long-Context Architecture" responsibly?